ReconRobotics’ “throwbot” Micro-UGVs

 RR’s Twin Cities Throwbot

 The firm’s most current military mainstay is the Recon Scout XT.
 These wheeled micro-robots are deployed within platoons at the fire-team level, especially during route-clearing and compound-clearing operations.
 This simple-looking robot weighs just 1.2 pounds/ 540 g, is deployed by pulling an activation pin, and can be thrown up to 120 feet/ 36 m.
 Its wheel system is designed to handle rougher terrain than its Recon Scout IR predecessor, and its infrared optical system automatically turns on when the ambient light is low.
-The system can transmit video up to 100 feet indoors and 300 feet outdoors, day or night.
+The system can transmit video up to 100 feet indoors and 300 feet outdoors, day or night, and recent upgrades have added audio transmission as well.
 The Recon Scout XT may also be specified in any of 3 transmitting frequencies, allowing close operation of up to 3 robots at one time.

 The video camera’s picture is beamed back to its 1-button joystick controller, and the robot can be recharged in the field using standard 5590 or 2590 batteries.
 The entire system weighs just 3 pounds/ 1.3 kg, and has been popular with military and law enforcement agencies alike.
 Its size makes unconventional uses possible, like dropping it down a shaft using a tether.
 For added standard versatility, a compact extendable gripper called the SearchStick(TM) can lift it over walls and other obstacles, or position it to see into ditches and culverts, turning the robot into an impromptu land periscope.